 # # #]]>

-Passenger Irene Robertson sustained fatal injuries and was pronounced deceased at the scene.
+New Mexico State Police Officers located the individual and subsequently shots were fired.
+The suspect sustained fatal injuries and was pronounced deceased at the scene.

 This vehicle crash is still under investigation.]]>